abbasmir12/Ai-Wallet-Insight/README.md

 - "How much total STX have I sent to each address?"
 - "What's my transaction pattern over time?"

+**Visual Analytics Questions**:
+- "Show me a chart of monthly transaction activity"
+- "Create a pie chart of my transaction types"
+- "Draw a bar graph of my top 10 recipients"
+- "Display my balance trend over time with a line chart"
+- "Generate a visual breakdown of my spending patterns"
+- "Show me October activities with a detailed graph"

 ### Demo Wallet Addresses

 Test the application with these Stacks testnet addresses: